* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 19 | Autechre – Exai

-Exai finds Sean Booth & Rob Brown getting back to basics.
+Exai finds Sean Booth and Rob Brown getting back to basics.
 The hat-tipping to ambient softness, a recurring feature of their work since Quaristice, is essentially gone, replaced with chrome-plated beat machinations of fabulous complexity.
 Combined with a renewed interest in large-form evolutionary structures, Exai represents some of their most strikingly challenging work since Untilted.

 [Bleep | iTunes]

 18 | How To Destroy Angels – Welcome oblivion

 Trent Reznor’s latest project—featuring his wife Mariqueen Maandig as vocalist—was perhaps always going to be seen and heard in parallel to Nine Inch Nails.
 In practice, while Reznor’s sonic fingerprints are all over HTDA’s music, there’s a softness and a form of vulnerability here that markedly distinguishes itself from the NIN soundworld.
 What these songs betray most, though, is elegance; the intricate textures that surround and reinforce Maandig’s voice—clearly the product of intense studio labours—feel nothing less than sculptural.